haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ### Separately, pip install pyklb. pyklb may not install correctly on your machine, but this is NOT required.
 If this install fails, ignore.
 pip install git+https://github.com/bhoeckendorf/pyklb.git@skbuild

 ### Change directory to cloned directory.
+Replace path/to/your/blastospim-processing-pipeline-Jupyter with the path to your cloned folder.
-cd blastospim-processing-pipeline-Jupyter
+cd path/to/your/blastospim-processing-pipeline-Jupyter

 ### Download sample data and Stardist-3D models (by running python script) -- probably change google drive link to blastospim link for data
 python3 download_data_and_models.py